atty303/konaste-linux/README.md

 ## Usage

+You can explore the available commands by specifying the `--help` option.

+### `konaste ls`

+This command lists the available games that can be managed by this tool.

-### `konaste <game> configure`
+### `konaste <game> config`

 This command configures the environment for the specified game.
+If user configuration is not initialized, it will create with the default configuration.

+- `konaste infinitas config`: Shows the current configuration for the game.
-- `konaste infinitas configure --env.NAME=<value>`: Sets the environment variable `NAME` to `value`.
+- `konaste infinitas config --env.NAME=<value>`: Sets the environment variable `NAME` to `value`.
 Use this to set umu-launcher, Proton or Wine environment variables.
-- `konaste infinitas configure --entrypoint launcher`: Runs the game launcher when the game is launched.
-- `konaste infinitas configure --entrypoint game`: Runs the game directly when the game is launched.
-- `konaste infinitas configure --run-command <command>`: Specifies the command to run the game. `%c` in command will be replaced with the actual windows command.

-### `konaste <game> create`
+### `konaste <game> profile`

-This command creates a Wine prefix for the specified game.
-You must configure the prefix with the `configure` command before running this command.
+This command manages the profiles for the specified game.
+Profiles are used to configure the command to run the game when launching from browser.
+Some default game definitions have preconfigured profiles for running the game directly without launcher.

+- `konaste infinitas profile`: Lists the available profiles for the game.
+- `konaste infinitas profile --default`: Unsets the default profile.
+If no profile is set as default, selection will be prompted when launching.
+- `konaste infinitas profile <name> --command <command>`: Creates or updates a profile with the specified name and command.
+- `konaste infinitas profile <name> --delete`: Deletes the specified profile.

 ### `konaste <game> associate`